sguduru2017/ticket-service/README.md

 1. Bootstrap project using spring initializer

-   Launch spring initializer (start.spring.ip) and create Group and artifact with the following dependencies
+   Launch spring initializer ([`start.spring.io`])(https://start.spring.io/) and create Group and artifact with the following dependencies
       (a) Web
       (b) Actuator
       (c) DevTool